0xmycf/Advent-of-code/2024/day03/readme.md

 - `δ(q2, a) = q1`
 - `δ(q2, b) = q2`

-Each DFA has one minimal (as in, minimal amount of states) äquivalent DFA.
+Each DFA has one minimal (as in, minimal amount of states) equivalent DFA.
   For this automata it is this one:

 ![A DFA with two states labeled from q0 to q1. q0 is the inital state and q1 is the final state.
 Transitions are: q0 to q1 via b; q0 to q0 via a; q1 to q0 via a; q1 to q1 via b.](./dfa/dfa-example-minimal.png)

-"Äquivalent" here means, both automata "understand" the same inputs.
+"Equivalent" here means, both automata "understand" the same inputs.
 We say a DFA "understands" some input = `abc...` if `δ(δ(δ(... , ...), b),a) ∈ FinalStates`.

 In other words: If we go along the whole input and use our transition function `δ`,